TAXIIProject/libtaxii/docs/scripts.rst

 =======

 This page provides documentation on the scripts that are included with libtaxii.
-All clients are configured to use the TAXII Test Server (http://taxiitest.mitre.org) by default; provide command line options for specifying most aspects of the script (e.g., host, port, client certs, username/password, HTTP or HTTPS, etc); and support TAXII 1.1 unless otherwise noted.
+All clients are configured to use the Hail A TAXII server (http://hailataxii.com/) by default; provide command line options for specifying most aspects of the script (e.g., host, port, client certs, username/password, HTTP or HTTPS, etc); and support TAXII 1.1 unless otherwise noted.